beancount/smart_importer/README.rst

 Beancount Importers
 ~~~~~~~~~~~~~~~~~~~~

+The documentation on `beancount ingest <http://furius.ca/beancount/doc/ingest>`__
+describes how users can write their own importers
+and use them to convert downloaded bank statements into lists of beancount transactions.

-This documentation assumes you have existing beancount importers,
+This documentation assumes you have created beancount importers already.
-as described in beancount's `documentation <http://furius.ca/beancount/doc/ingest>`__.
-Let's assume an importer for statements from MyBank, which is called ``MyBankImporter``:
+For example, an importer for "MyBank" called ``MyBankImporter``:

 .. code:: python